ollej/shoutbridge/README.md

    * !jump - make bot move to another conference room
    * !rehash - make bot reload configuration
  * Create unit tests for all code.
- * Plugin handlers should always receive a generic object instead of the raw twisted domish object.
-For messages, this can be a Shout object.
  * Have the possibility to not have shoutbox bridge at all.
- * Add __init__.py file
  * Keep connection open on server-side script and read new shout messages immediately.
  * Follow verbose and quiet options.
    * debug = print raw send/recv stanzas.